-Hi folks, for those of you following my blog for a while, you may have read my story on our fun trip to the David Sheldrick Elephant Orphanage in Nairobi, Kenya last summer.
-We had visited the Sheldrick Orphanage in August of last year and stopped by their facility during their feeding hour to see baby elephants being fed by their caregivers.
+Hi folks, for those of you following my blog for a while, you may have read my story on our fun trip to the Sheldrick Elephant Orphanage in Nairobi, Kenya last summer.
+We had visited the Sheldrick Orphanage in August of last year and stopped by during their feeding hour to see baby elephants being fed by their caregivers.
 To read my original post on our excursion to this special animal orphanage in Nairobi, Kenya click on this link Visit to The David Sheldrick Elephant Orphanage in Nairobi, Kenya.

 In my article I mentioned an ostrich named Pea who was adopted by the Sheldrick Shelter.
 Pea was an adorable ostrich 🤗.
 I still remember the way she trotted down the path along with all the baby elephants as if she were one of them.
 We were all confused, we were only expecting baby elephants to come for their milk during the feeding hour, and here was Pea walking alongside with the elephants with confidence.

 Pea looked like she was just one of the family hanging out with her brothers and sister elephants eating acacia leaves and branches like the rest of them.
 It was the funniest sight to see.